Stable Isotope Lab

 Stable isotopes are a unique tool because they indicate, record, integrate, and trace processes in the global environment.
 The INSTAAR Stable Isotope Lab partners with researchers from a variety of academic institutions and governmental agencies worldwide in interdisciplinary research into Earth systems.

-As the concentrations of greenhouse gases increase, the Earth's climate is changing.
-The most important anthropogenic greenhouse gas is carbon dioxide - and yet we don't fully understand fluxes of CO2 between the biosphere, the atmosphere, and the ocean.
-Stable isotopes are very useful for understanding these exchange processes because of fractionation: when different isotopes of CO2 mover between these different pools at different rates.
-For instance, because plants strongly discriminate against the heavy isotope of CO2, we can use δ13C-CO2 (this is the 'isotope delta' value) to estimate ocean versus land uptake of carbon dioxide.(Learn more about why isotopes are useful for understanding sources and sinks of carbon!)
+Earth's climate is changing due to the increase in anthropogenic greenhouse gases.
+The most important of these is carbon dioxide - and yet we don't fully understand fluxes of CO2 between the biosphere, the atmosphere, and the ocean.
+Stable isotopes are very useful for understanding these exchange processes because of fractionation: different isotopes of CO2 move between these different pools at different rates.
+For instance, because plants strongly discriminate against the heavy isotope of CO2, we can use the ratios of 13C and 12C ( δ13CCO2) to estimate ocean versus land uptake of carbon dioxide.(Learn more about why isotopes are useful for understanding sources and sinks of carbon!)

-The INSTAAR Stable Isotope Lab (SIL) has collaborated with the NOAA Global Monitoring Laboratory Global Monitoring Laboratory's since 1990.
-This involves measuring δ13C-CO2 and δ18O-CO2 from flasks and programmable flask packages from the Global Greenhouse Gas Reference Network.
+The INSTAAR Stable Isotope Lab has collaborated with the NOAA Global Monitoring Laboratory since 1990.
+This involves measuring δ13CCO2 and δ18OCO2 from flasks and programmable flask packages from the Global Greenhouse Gas Reference Network.
 We proudly maintain the largest dataset of stable isotopes in the world.
-Our data are available for anyone to use (updates coming soon!
-Or contact Sylvia Michel for more information.
+You can visualize the data here.
+We will be updating our CO2 isotope data soon!
+Contact Sylvia Michel for more information.

 Methane is also a very important greenhouse gas, and the atmospheric burden of methane is increasing rapidly for reasons we don't fully understand.
-Because sources of methane have different isotopic signatures, we can use δ13C-CH4 to use this to test hypotheses about where that increase has come from - and studies suggest that the increase is primarily from a biogenic source, like wetlands or agriculture, though fossil fuel sources may also play a smaller role.
-Modeling CH4 as well as its isotopes helps us understand the methane budget, and potentially make climate-sensitive policy decisions.
+Because sources of methane have different isotopic signatures, we can use δ13CCH4 to test hypotheses about where that increase has come from.
+Though fossil fuel sources of methane are a bigger fraction of emissions than we once thought, studies have shown that the rapid increase is primarily from a biogenic source, like wetlands or agriculture.
+Modeling CH4 as well as its isotopes helps us understand the methane budget, and this will potentially guide climate-sensitive policy decisions.
+Read more about the utility of our measurements in this recent publication by our colleague Sourish Basu, or this one by Xin Lan.

-The INSTAAR Stable Isotope Lab (SIL) has been measuring δ13C-CH4 of methane since 1998, and we have the largest collection of data, in the world.
+The INSTAAR Stable Isotope Lab has been measuring δ13CCH4 of methane in cooperation with NOAA GML since 1998 and we have the largest collection of data in the world.
 We work closely with collaborators around the world making similar measurements to improve our data compatability.

-On Earth's great ice sheets, Greenland and Antarctica, snow accumulates and never melts, creating a repository of precipitation back in time.
-Stable isotopes of precipitation are a proxy for temperature when the snow fell, making ice cores a rich paleoclimate archives.
+On Earth's great ice sheets, Greenland and Antarctica, snow accumulates over many thousands of years creating a repository of precipitation back in time.
+Stable isotopes of precipitation are, among other parameters, a proxy for temperature when the precipitation formed.
+The snow preserved in ice cores thus makes them rich paleoclimate archives.
 In addition, ice cores preserve records of atmospheric gases, chemistry, and physical properties, and they are unique for their combination of high resolution and long time scales.
-Understanding the climates of the past is essential for predicting the Earth’s responses of human-caused climate change, and ice cores are invaluable in this effort.
+Understanding the climates of the past is essential for predicting the Earth’s responses to human-caused climate change, and ice cores are invaluable in this effort.

 3-minute video tour by Tyler Jones of work and life at the North Greenland Eemian Ice Drilling (NEEM) station atop the Greenland ice sheet.
-The international NEEM team retrieved an ice core from the top of the ice sheet down to bedrock, containing climate records reaching back 115,000 years.
+The international NEEM team drilled an ice core through the entire the ice sheet which contains climate records reaching back 115,000 years.

 The Mobile Methane Analyze mounted on a white truck with white cab.
 Photo by Christi Turner.